Men's Health

 "But I heard PSA screening doesn't work!"

 You're probably thinking of the American Preventive Services Task Force concerns based on the PLCO trial that showed no benefit.
 Here's the problem: that study was flawed.
-Nearly half the "unscreened" men actually had PSA tests anyway.
+Nearly half the "unscreened" men had PSA tests anyway.
 It's like testing whether umbrellas work by comparing people with umbrellas to people with... smaller umbrellas.

 Meanwhile, the trials done in Europe tell a different story—they consistently show lives saved.